Speaking Italian: 5 words and phrases you should use when travelling in Sicily

 What’s more, when you do use the local slang, watch the locals’ faces light up as you converse in the local vernacular.
 That said, forget about speaking perfect Sicilian — just knowing these 5 Sicilian words and phrases will put you one step ahead of the rest.

 Minchia (min-kee-ah) is an expression you’ll hear a lot in Sicily.
 Literally translated, it refers to erm, a part of the male anatomy!
-That aside, it’s actually a great word to use, which means ‘unbelievable’ or ‘great’.
-I usually came across it during mealtimes, to compliment a tasty dish.
+That aside, this Sicilian slang word means ‘unbelievable’ or ‘great’.
+I usually hear it during mealtimes, to compliment a tasty dish.
 Take note however, as the use of ‘Minchia’ does depends on the context, so translations will differ!

 “…when you do use the local slang, watch the locals’ faces light up as you converse in the local vernacular”